lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

  <img src="https://raw.githubusercontent.com/lvlrSajjad/ignite-boilerplate-andross-typescript/master/gifs/material-toolbar.gif" width="30%">
  </p>

- A toolbar designed based on material.io guidelines And
+ A toolbar designed based on material.io guidelines <br>
+ And <br>
- MaterialToolbarContent you can use it for some content on your toolbar , you can also use your custom component
+ MaterialToolbarContent you can use it for some content on your toolbar , you can also use your custom component <br>

+ Can be used by [Material Container](#material-container)

  #### Usage

  Import :